-The production and marketing of products which may be developed from our MU1140 product candidate, our SMaRT Replacement Therapy product candidate or any other product candidates from our Lantibiotics Program and LBPs Program or otherwise and our research and development, nonclinical testing and clinical trial activities are subject to extensive regulation and review by numerous governmental authorities.
+The production and marketing of products which may be developed from our MU1140 product candidate, or any other product candidates from our Lantibiotics Program and Oral Mucositis Program or otherwise and our research and development, nonclinical testing and clinical trial activities are subject to extensive regulation and review by numerous governmental authorities.
 Most of the product candidates we are developing must undergo rigorous nonclinical testing and clinical trials and an extensive regulatory approval process before they can be marketed in the United States or internationally.

-If we fail to obtain regulatory approval for our product candidates, or if the FDA fails to lift the clinical hold on our IND for non-attenuated version of SMaRT, we may have to cease further development.
+If we fail to obtain regulatory approval for our product candidates, we may have to cease further development.
 Clinical trials on our product candidates are expected to take several years to fully complete.
 The commencement or completion of nonclinical studies or clinical trials can be delayed or prevented for a number of reasons, including:

-- our belief that SMaRT Replacement Therapy is one of the first genetically modified bacterial strains for use in humans, which may cause the FDA to proceed with additional caution; - difficulties in finding a partner with the resources to support large and expensive clinical development and commercialization costs; - findings in nonclinical studies; - difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial; - delays in reaching or failing to reach agreement on acceptable terms with prospective contract research organizations, or CROs, and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - insufficient or inadequate supply or quality of a product candidate or other materials necessary to conduct our clinical trials; - difficulties obtaining institutional review board, or IRB, approval to conduct a clinical trial at a prospective site; - challenges recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size and nature of patient population, proximity of patients to clinical sites, eligibility criteria for the trial, nature of the trial protocol, the availability of approved effective treatments for the relevant condition and competition from other clinical trial programs for similar indications; - severe or unexpected drug or biologic-related side effects experienced by patients in a clinical trial; and - difficulties retaining patients who have enrolled in a clinical trial but may be prone to withdraw due to rigors of the trial, lack of efficacy, side effects, or personal issues, or who are lost to further follow up.
+- difficulties in finding a partner with the resources to support large and expensive clinical development and commercialization costs; - findings in nonclinical studies; - difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial; - delays in reaching or failing to reach agreement on acceptable terms with prospective contract research organizations, or CROs, and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites: - insufficient or inadequate supply or quality of a product candidate or other materials necessary to conduct our clinical trials; - · difficulties obtaining institutional review board, or IRB, approval to conduct a clinical trial at a prospective site; - challenges recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size and nature of patient population, proximity of patients to clinical sites, eligibility criteria for the trial, nature of the trial protocol, the availability of approved effective treatments for the relevant condition and competition from other clinical trial programs for similar indications; - · severe or unexpected drug or biologic-related side effects experienced by patients in a clinical trial; and - difficulties retaining patients who have enrolled in a clinical trial but may be prone to withdraw due to rigors of the trial, lack of efficacy, side effects, or personal issues, or who are lost to further follow up.